 At this point, Alice and Bob did not yet exist.
 In their paper, as was the tradition in cryptology research, Diffie and Hellman referred to the communicating parties as “A” and “B.” A and B were largely featureless—presumptively male, symbolic, and abstract.

 Diffie and Hellman later won the 2015 Turing Award (the “Nobel prize” of computer science) for their work in the field.
-Their pioneering work has stood the test of time, and has been capable of adapting to demonstrated inadequacies, including those identified by Evi Nemeth.
+Their pioneering work has stood the test of time, and has been capable of adapting to and resisting challenges.

-Diffie and Hellman’s proposal for public key cryptography set the course for future research, but their suggestion for the one-way function that was needed to generate the public and private key parts was still unproven, and a working implementation of the cryptosystem was still needed.
+Diffie and Hellman’s proposal for public key cryptography set the course for future research, but their analysis still lacked the all-important one-way function, needed to generate the public and private key parts.
+Moreover, there was no working implementation of the cryptosystem.
+In 1977, young MIT computer scientists Ronald Rivest, Adi Shamir, and Leonard Adleman found a suitable one-way function and then developed a working implementation of public key cryptography.

 Rivest stayed up through the night, drafting a first version of the paper that described their algorithm.
 The first publication of their design was received by the Office of Naval Research in April 1977, entitled “On Digital Signatures and Public-Key Cryptosystems.”
 Rivest also sent a copy to Martin Gardner at Scientific American, who in August 1977 published the first widely-read account of their cryptosystem.
 Recognizing the commercial possibilities, in December of that year, they filed a patent for their invention (granted September 20, 1983).
 In February, 1978, Rivest, Shamir, and Adleman published their findings in an article in Communications of the ACM, now referred to widely as the “RSA paper.”
 It is in the “RSA paper” that Alice and Bob were born.